-Testing of a software can be done manually as well using automation tools and scripts.
-Both manual and automation testing have their own share of benefits and limitiations.
-In this tutorial, we will make a comparision between these two types of testing.
+Testing of software can be done manually as well using automation tools and scripts.
+Both manual and automation testing have their own share of benefits and limitations.
+In this tutorial – “Manual Testing vs Automation Testing”, we will study the difference between these two types of testing.